Your Child’s Development

 The future of hockey lies with today’s youth.

 Because of this, Hockey Canada and Hockey Alberta have developed age appropriate programming to encourage the growth of foundational skills for young players in hockey.
-Minor hockey associations and coaches lead the implementation of the Initiation and Novice programs with the assistance of volunteers, parents and others associated with hockey.
+Minor hockey associations and coaches lead the implementation of the U7 and U9 programs with the assistance of volunteers, parents and others associated with hockey.
 The programming must provide opportunities for a wide range of people to get involved to improve the quality of the hockey experience through sound instruction and enjoyable play.

 How a player gets his/her initial taste of hockey is crucial.
 Their first four years of hockey must be a positive experience full of fun and excitement.
 If the beginner has fun and develops some basic skills and builds confidence, there is a good chance they will go on to enjoy hockey for life.